IDotD/IDotD.github.io/Server-Api.md

 # Raid Service

-The Information about what raids to join is supplied with an added path-part of comma seperated favorite-ids.
+The information about what raids to join is supplied with an added path-part of comma seperated favorite-ids.
 Also the Idrinth-Addition-header is send with ids of already joined raids to reduce overhead.

-If a known raid is dead it'll be readded with the property "delete" and the value 1 in it to clean it out of the known raids client side.
+If a known raid is dead it'll be re-added with the property "delete" and the value 1 in it to clean it out of the known raids client side.

 ### Example